January 2025 Gaza war ceasefire

-From the beginning of the implementation of the deal, Israel was consistently accused of violating it by killing Palestinians on a near-daily basis and hindering aid since the ceasefire came into effect.
+From the beginning of the implementation of the deal, Israel was consistently accused of violating it by killing Palestinians and hindering aid since the ceasefire came into effect.
 Israel accused Hamas of violating the deal with delays in providing the names of hostages.
-Hamas on 10 February announced that it would suspend the release of the Israeli hostages, citing violations by Israel; this led to threats from Trump and Netanyahu in response.
-Hamas revoked the suspension on 13 February, saying that Egyptian and Qatari mediators would oversee humanitarian provisions of the truce agreement, and on 15 February Hamas released Israeli hostages as agreed upon.
-On 21 February, Hamas returned to Israel the dead body of Shiri Bibas, after delivering the wrong body to Israel the day before.
-On 22 February 2025, Hamas released six living hostages as stipulated, but Israel refused to release 620 Palestinian prisoners as stipulated, instead instituting an indefinite delay of the release while accusing Hamas of repeatedly violating the deal.
-On 25 February, Israel and Hamas reached a deal to exchange the bodies of Israeli hostages who were agreed to be handed over during the first phase for releasing hundreds of Palestinian prisoners without public ceremony.
+On 10 February, Hamas announced that it would suspend the release of the Israeli hostages, citing violations by Israel; this led to threats from Trump and Netanyahu in response.
+Hamas revoked the suspension, saying that Egyptian and Qatari mediators would oversee humanitarian provisions of the truce agreement, and released Israeli hostages as agreed upon.
+On 22 February, Hamas released six living hostages as stipulated, but Israel refused to release 620 Palestinian prisoners as stipulated, instead instituting an indefinite delay of the release while accusing Hamas of repeatedly violating the deal.
+On 25 February, Israel and Hamas reached a deal to exchange the bodies of Israeli hostages in exchange for the release of hundreds of Palestinian prisoners.

 On 1 March, the day the first phase of the ceasefire was scheduled to end, Hamas rejected an Israeli proposal to extend it to release more hostages.
 Hamas said the second phase should proceed as originally planned.
 Netanyahu's office said that Israel endorsed a US plan to extend the Gaza truce for the Ramadan and Passover periods.
 Under this plan, half of the living and dead hostages would be released on the first day of the extended truce and the remaining hostages would be released at the end of the period if a permanent truce was reached.
-His office said that the initial deal allowed Israel to resume war at any moment after 1 March if negotiations were deemed ineffective.
-Following Hamas's refusal to accept the US ceasefire extension proposal, Israel ceased the entry of aid to Gaza the next day, 2 March.
+Following Hamas's refusal to accept the proposal, Israel ceased the entry of aid to Gaza the next day, 2 March.
 The humanitarian aid blockade was condemned by mediators Egypt and Qatar, as well as the United Nations, as a violation of the ceasefire, which stipulated that phase one would automatically be extended as long as phase two negotiations were in progress.

 On 9 March, Israeli energy minister Eli Cohen ordered to halt supply of Israeli electricity to Gaza.
 On 14 March, Hamas said that it agreed to a proposal from mediators to release Israeli-American hostage Edan Alexander and the bodies of four dual national hostages.
 Israel and the United States rejected the claim.